History of religion in China: People's Republic of China

+In 1982, the Central Committee issued the Basic Viewpoint on the Religious Question During Our Country's Socialist Period ("Document No. 19").
+With some policy changes in the years since, Document No. 19 continues to form the basis of China's religious policy.
+Document No. 19 states that religion is a characteristic of a period of development in human society, that religion will exist for a long time, and that it will eventually disappear as human society develops.
+Document No. 19 states that attempts to eliminate religion through coercion are counterproductive.
+Document No. 19 states that Marxists should be atheists and free to propagate atheism, but that they must do so without antagonizing religious believers.

+Deng Xiaoping began pursuing improved foreign relations with Western countries, including with the United States.
+As a result, China became more sensitive to dealing with religious groups with Western ties and Western normative discourse around religious freedom and human rights in the context of religion.

 For several decades, the CCP acquiesced or even encouraged a religious revival.
 Most Chinese were allowed to worship as they felt best.
 Although "heterodox teachings" such as the Falun Gong were banned and practitioners have been persecuted since 1999, local authorities were likely to follow a hands-off policy towards other religions.
 In the late 20th century there was a reactivation of the state cults devoted to the Yellow Emperor and the Red Emperor.
 In the early 2000s, the Chinese government became open especially to traditional religions such as Mahayana Buddhism, Taoism and folk religion, emphasising the role of religion in building a "Harmonious Society", a Confucian idea.
 The government founded the Confucius Institute in 2004 to promote Chinese culture.
 China hosted religious meetings and conferences including the first World Buddhist Forum in 2006 and the subsequent World Buddhist Forums, a number of international Taoist meetings and local conferences on folk religions.
 Aligning with Chinese anthropologists' emphasis on "religious culture", the government considers these religions as integral expressions of national "Chinese culture".

 A turning point was reached in 2005, when folk religious cults began to be protected and promoted under the policies of intangible cultural heritage.
 Not only were traditions that had been interrupted for decades resumed, but ceremonies forgotten for centuries were reinvented.
 The annual worship of the god Cancong of the ancient state of Shu, for instance, was resumed at a ceremonial complex near the Sanxingdui archaeological site in Sichuan.
 Modern Chinese political leaders have been deified into the common Chinese pantheon.
 The international community has become concerned about evidence that the PRC has harvested the organs of Falun Gong practitioners and other religious minorities, including Christians and Uyghur Muslims.
 In 2019, a panel of lawyers concluded that organ harvesting was happening for Falun Gong followers and asked for further investigation to determine if the situation was a genocide.